adrianjrosario8/CNS-ADR-Prediction-TB-Patients/README.md

 **Rigorous validation on small data:** Three-method convergence at AUC 0.951 on 311 patients.
 The validation approach was specifically chosen to address the small cohort constraint rather than paper over it.

-**Recall-optimised design:** The model architecture reflects clinical priorities.
-Benchmark metrics come second.
+**Recall-optimised design:** The model architecture reflects clinical priorities, where minimizing dangerous false negatives takes precedence over traditional accuracy benchmarks.

 ---